bigoh1/jelly/README.md

 Rules
 =====
-1. If you eat someone who's smaller that you're (including food), you grow.
+1. If you eat someone who's smaller that you're (including food), you grow; you must be larger by 25%.
 2. The bigger you're, the slower you're.
 3. The game is limited in time.
 At the end, the player with the biggest size is printed out on the screen.
+4. If you eat red food, you grow by its size; if you eat green food, you speed up by 15%; blue makes you slower by 5%;
+purple food freezes you.
+The effect of green, blue and purple food units lasts for the size of the eaten food unit.
+5. There's a constant amount of food units on the map.
+They're all spawned at the start of a round, and a new one is spawned each time another food unit was eaten.

 LICENSE
 =======